aws-samples/amazon-sagemaker-notebook-instance-customization/README.md

 created or rebooted) SageMaker **classic** notebook instance, to make the notebook instance a little bit more ergonomic for prolonged usage.

-After running these scripts your default command line will go from this:
+After running these scripts your default command-line terminal will go from this:

 <img width="363" alt="before_cli" src="https://user-images.githubusercontent.com/6405428/136099983-74691145-45eb-4d9f-be80-55ca731d2098.png">